preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 .. image:: workplace-navigation-home-settings-shown.png

 + **Title**: If you would like show a Home title, add it here, in any or all the Tenant languages.
 Click the flag to change language.
-+ **Logo Text:: If you would like show a logo text by the Home title, add it here, in any or all the Tenant languages.
++ **Logo Text**: If you would like show a logo text by the Home title, add it here, in any or all the Tenant languages.
 Click the flag to change language.

 Another alternative is to add a logo image.
 Do it this way: